b-d1/rln-anonymous-chat-app/README.md

 -  the proof of their membership in the member tree (which is stored on the server)
 -  the epoch
 -  the message content (the signal)
+-  the rln identifier, an app specific identifier received upon user registration
--  the user's private key used to generate the `identityCommitment` hash
+-  the user's `identitySecret` used to generate the `identityCommitment` hash

 The users can generate the proof and send a message in the following way: